RPI-OPT/Inertial-SsGM/README.md

 # Inertial-SsGM

-This repository is the implementations of the paper: Distributed stochastic inertial methods with delayed derivatives [(Xu et al. 2021)](#xu2021distributed).
+This repository is the implementations of the paper: Distributed stochastic inertial-accelerated methods with delayed derivatives for nonconvex problems [(Xu et al. 2021)](#xu2021distributed).

 <!-- ## Table of Contents
 - [Security](#security)